Unsure about what is required of you during the examinations?

 1.1 Candidates are responsible for presenting themselves for examination on the date and time shown in My Exam Schedule via ITE Student Portal and report at least 20 minutes before the examination time.

-2.1 Candidates should access the online practice examination via ITE Student Portal at https://myportal.ite.edu.sg to familiarise themselves with taking computer-based examinations.
+2.1 Candidates should access the online practice examination via ITE Student Portal to familiarise with taking computer-based examination.

-2.2 Computer-based examinations are accessed through ITE Student Portal.
-Candidates should use the correct passwords to access the portal.
-Otherwise, they may lose time in resetting the password or not be able to take the examinations.
+2.2 Computer-based examination is accessed through ITE Student Portal.
+Candidates should ensure correct password is used to access the portal.
+Otherwise, candidates may lose time to reset password.

 3. Before Start of the Examination

-3.1 Only candidates who have registered for the examination are permitted to enter the examination centre.
+3.1 Only candidates who have registered for the examination are permitted to enter the examination venue.

-3.2 Candidates must bring with them their photo ID (e.g. NRIC, Work Permit, ITE Student Ez-Link Card or Student’s Pass with Passport) for identification.
-(International candidates whose Student’s Pass or Work Permit has expired before the examination can seek approval from their Section Head to use their Passport for identification instead.
-The candidate must write their Student’s Pass or Work Permit number on the answer scripts.)
+3.2 Candidates must bring their photo ID (e.g. physical or digital NRIC/Work Pass/Student Pass; or ITE Student EZ-Link Card) for identification.
+International candidates whose Student Pass or Work Pass has expired before the examination can seek approval from their Section Head to use Passport for identification instead.
+The candidates must still write or shade their FIN on the answer scripts/practical works.

-3.3 Candidates are to place their photo ID on their desk throughout the examination for verification by Invigilators.
-If the identity of the candidate is in doubt, Invigilators may take a photograph of the candidate for separate verification.
+Candidates are to place their physical photo ID on their desk throughout the examination for verification by Invigilator.
+If the identity of the candidate is in doubt, Invigilator may take a photograph of the candidate for separate verification.

-3.5 Candidates shall be expelled from the examination centre if their identification documents do not belong to them.
+3.3 Candidates will be asked to leave the examination venue if their identification documents do not belong to them.

-3.6 Candidates must be properly attired when they appear for the examination.
-Full-time candidates are required to be in their College uniforms when sitting for the examination in their College.
+3.4 Candidates must be properly attired when they turn up for the examination.
+Full-time candidates are required to be in their College uniform when sitting for the examination in their College.
 Otherwise, they may be barred from the examination.

 Candidates are given about 10 minutes before the scheduled examination start time to read the question paper.
 Candidates must not start writing until instructed to do so by the Presiding Examiner or Invigilator.

-Candidates are given about 10 minutes to read the Administrative Instructions page, and Exam Paper Instructions displayed on candidates’ screens.
+Candidates are given about 10 minutes to read the Administrative Instructions page, and Exam Paper Instructions displayed on candidate's screen.
 At the start time of the examination, the system will allow candidates to begin the examination.

 4. During the Examination